python-websockets/websockets/docs/howto/cheatsheet.rst

     :meth:`~legacy.protocol.WebSocketCommonProtocol.pong` if you wish but it isn't needed in general.

-* Create a server with :func:`~legacy.server.serve` which is similar to asyncio's :meth:`~asyncio.AbstractEventLoop.create_server`.
+* Create a server with :func:`~server.serve` which is similar to asyncio's :meth:`~asyncio.loop.create_server`.
 You can also use it as an asynchronous context manager.

   * The server takes care of establishing connections, then lets the handler execute the application logic, and finally closes the connection after the handler exits normally or with an exception.

-  * For advanced customization, you may subclass :class:`~legacy.server.WebSocketServerProtocol` and pass either this subclass or a factory function as the ``create_protocol`` argument.
+  * For advanced customization, you may subclass :class:`~server.WebSocketServerProtocol` and pass either this subclass or a factory function as the ``create_protocol`` argument.

 Client
 ------

-* Create a client with :func:`~legacy.client.connect` which is similar to asyncio's :meth:`~asyncio.BaseEventLoop.create_connection`.
+* Create a client with :func:`~client.connect` which is similar to asyncio's :meth:`~asyncio.loop.create_connection`.
 You can also use it as an asynchronous context manager.

-  * For advanced customization, you may subclass :class:`~legacy.server.WebSocketClientProtocol` and pass either this subclass or a factory function as the ``create_protocol`` argument.
+  * For advanced customization, you may subclass :class:`~client.WebSocketClientProtocol` and pass either this subclass or a factory function as the ``create_protocol`` argument.

 * Call :meth:`~legacy.protocol.WebSocketCommonProtocol.recv` and